Fine-Tuning Flow Matching via Maximum Likelihood Estimation of Reconstructions: MLE Fine-Tuning Framework for FM

-We begin by making the following assumption regarding the conditional distribution of given samples. \begin{asmp} Suppose that given the sample $x_1$, the underlying conditional distribution is a Gaussian distribution $p_{1}(x|x_1)=\mathcal{N}(x|x_1, \Sigma)$, where $\Sigma$ is a d-dimensional covariance matrix. \end{asmp}

-The following theorem provides a concrete loss function for MLE fine-tuning. \begin{thm} Under Assumption \ref{asmp:mle}, and when $\Sigma$ is a scalar matrix, performing maximum likelihood estimation (MLE) by maximizing the expectation $\mathbb{E}_{q(x_0, x_1)} \left[\log p_{1}\left(\hat{\phi}_N(x_0)|x_1\right) \right]$ is equivalent to minimizing the following loss function
+We begin by making the following assumption regarding the conditional distribution of given samples. \begin{assumption} Suppose that given the sample $x_1$, the underlying conditional distribution is a Gaussian distribution $p_{1}(x|x_1)=\mathcal{N}(x|x_1, \Sigma)$, where $\Sigma$ is a d-dimensional covariance matrix. \end{assumption} This Gaussian posterior assumption is grounded in the maximum entropy principle \cite{cover1999elements}, and its asymptotic validity is supported by the consistency theorem \cite{wied2012consistency}.
+The following theorem specifies the MLE fine-tuning loss (proof and generalization in Appendix \ref{appSec:proof}). \begin{theorem}[MLE Training] Under Assumption \ref{asmp:mle}, and when $\Sigma$ is a scalar matrix, performing maximum likelihood estimation (MLE) by maximizing the expectation $\mathbb{E}_{q(x_0, x_1)} \left[\log p_{1}\left(\hat{\phi}_N(x_0)|x_1\right) \right]$ is equivalent to minimizing the following loss function

-where $\varepsilon_n(x_0|x_1):=\psi_{t_n}(x_0|x_1)-\hat{\phi}_n(x_0)$ is the conditional model error. \end{thm} The proof, along with the loss function in the more general case of a diagonal matrix $\Sigma$, is given in Appendix \ref{appSec:proof}. (\ref{eq:mle-loss}) provides us with a computationally feasible loss function that we can directly use to fine-tune our model.
-As established by Theorem \ref{th:mle}, our method enables the direct optimization of the model error $\varepsilon_N(x_0)$.
-This stands in contrast to previous approaches ((\ref{key:8.26-1}) and (\ref{key:8.26-2}) in Theorem \ref{th:errBound}), which could only provide a loose upper bound that contained non-optimizable components.
+where $\varepsilon_n(x_0|x_1):=\psi_{t_n}(x_0|x_1)-\hat{\phi}_n(x_0)$ is the conditional model error. \end{theorem} This forms the basic framework for fine-tuning.
+We only need to compute the model output $\hat{\phi}_N(x_0)$, and then optimize the relevant parameters using (\ref{eq:mle-loss}).
+The detailed procedure is in Algorithm \ref{alg:flow_finetune}.
+This enables the direct optimization of the model error, standing in contrast to previous approaches (Theorem \ref{th:errBound}), which could only provide a loose upper bound that contains non-optimizable components.

-MLE by (\ref{eq:mle-loss}) has the advantange of high-precision for it directly optimizing the object obtained by inference procedure.
+MLE by (\ref{eq:mle-loss}) has the advantange of high-precision for directly optimizing inference results.
 But it suffers from several critical issues.
-Firstly, it is particularly prone to overfitting.
-Since no additional constraints are imposed on the vector field or trajectory shapes, it often generates sophisticated flow fields with convoluted solution paths \citep{finlay2020train}.
-This compromises the reliability of numerical solutions, resulting in highly unstable model outputs.
+First, it is particularly prone to overfitting.
+Since no additional constraints are imposed on the vector field or trajectory shapes, it often generates sophisticated flow fields with convoluted solution paths \citep{finlay2020train}, reducing the model's reliability.
 Secondly, it is computationally expensive compared to the original FM training algorithm, for it needs repeated simulation of the ODE.
-These issues are major obstacles to the adoption of ODE-based models trained with MLE.